How to Record Great Bass Sound at Home

 PreSonus StudioLive AR8c 8-Channel USB Hybrid Performance/Recording Mixer

 Many instruments record best with a microphone.
 The most common type of microphone used to record instruments is a condenser microphone.
-Condenser mics are the best option for capturing the clearest and most detailed sound possible from acoustic instruments.
-They also give the best tone when trying to capture the sound of an electric guitar or bass amplifier
+Condenser mics are the best option for capturing the most precise and detailed sound possible from acoustic instruments.
+They also deliver the best tone when capturing the sound of an electric guitar or bass amplifier

 When recording electric bass, you don't need to mic an amp up - a direct signal is usable and preferred in many cases.
-However, suppose you have an amplifier, such as an Ashdown Studio 12 Combo, and a microphone, such as a Shure SM57 Unidirectional Dynamic Microphone, as well as a living space with an acceptable degree of amplified volume.
+However, suppose you have an amplifier, such as an Ashdown Studio 12 Combo, a Shure SM57 Unidirectional Dynamic Microphone, and a living space with an acceptable level of amplified volume.

 In this case, I'd recommend setting that up and getting a mic'd signal path.
-Experiment with the placement of the microphone to the speaker cone.
-Many articles online can assist you in this process.
+Experiment with the microphone's placement relative to the speaker cone.
+Many online articles can assist you with this process.

 Sennheiser Condenser Mic